MDU-C2/MicroTomography/README.md

 ## Focus on robot arm now.
 THe GUI is not going to update even it has a bug.

+2023-10-20
+Update the design diagram
+relocate the files and update some code

 2023-10-17
 Add Calibration button